Peter-Chong/Podcast-Recommendation-System/README.md

 ## Problem Statement

-As an avid podcast listener, I always listen to them while I am doing my house chores.
-However, I find myself spending more time browsing for a good podcast than doing my house chores.
-This got me thinking, why don't I create a podcast recommender to recommend me a podcast rather than choosing based on the titles?
+As an avid podcast listener, I always listen to one while I am doing my house chores.
+However, I often find myself spending more time browsing for a good podcast channel than actually listening to them.
+This got me thinking, why don't I create a podcast recommender to give me suggestions for a podcast rather than simply choosing based on the podcast's titles?

 ## Project Overview

-* Built a web scrapper from scratch and scraped 4,460 podcasts data from Apple Podcast using Selenium and BeautifulSoup
+* Built a web scraper from scratch and scraped 4,460 podcasts data from Apple Podcast using Selenium and BeautifulSoup
 * Cleaned data by removing non-English podcasts, URLs and non-alphanumeric characters using regular expressions
-* Showcased Natural Language Processing techniques by tokenizing texts, remove stop words and stem texts using lemmatization
+* Showcased Natural Language Processing techniques by tokenizing texts, removing stop words and stemming texts using lemmatization
 * Performed exploratory data analysis and created plots such as Network Graph to see the relationships between podcasts
 * Created 3 different models to transform texts into vector/matrix representation (Bag-of-Words, TF-IDF and Word2Vec)

 ## [Exploratory Data Analysis](https://nbviewer.jupyter.org/github/Peter-Chong/Podcast-Recommendation-System/blob/main/notebook/Exploratory%20Data%20Analysis.ipynb)

-One interesting analysis I did was a network graph.
-Given a podcast, the data I scrapped would include what other subscriber of that podcast also subscribes to.
-Hence, we can create a network graph to visualize those relationships.
-However, 4,460 podcasts are too much to be visualized in a 2-dimensional graph.
+One interesting analysis I did was I created a network graph.
+Given a podcast, the data I scraped would include what other subscribers of that podcast also subscribed to.
+The network graph then visualized those relationships.
+However, 4,460 podcasts are too many to be visualized in a 2-dimensional graph.
 Hence, we'll just look into one of the genres, namely the education genre.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/map.png" />